maxxxbb/mobility_heat/README.md

 ### About

-This repository contains code to replicate the main estimates of ...  .
+This repository contains code to replicate the estimates of the Masters thesis: "Urban Heat Exposure and Inequality in Mobility Adaptation".

 ### Requires